RockSolt/filterameter/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/d9d87f9ce8020eb6e656/maintainability)](https://codeclimate.com/github/RockSolt/filterameter/maintainability)

 # Filterameter
-Declarative filter parameters provide clean and clear filters for queries.
+Declarative filter parameters provide clean and clear filters for Rails controllers.

 ## Usage
-Declare filters in query classes or controllers to increase readability and reduce boilerplate code.
+Declare filters in controllers to increase readability and reduce boilerplate code.
 Filters can be declared for attributes, scopes, or attributes from singular associations (`belongs_to` or `has_one`).
 Validations can also be assigned.

 ```ruby
   filter :color